MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

     with CorpusContext('pg_tutorial') as c:
         c.encode_count('word', 'syllable', 'num_syllables')

-Once the enrichments complete, a token property of ``speech_rate`` will be available for query and export on utterance annotations, as well as one for ``num_syllables`` on word tokens.
+Once the enrichments are complete, a token property of ``speech_rate`` will be available for query and export on utterance annotations, as well as one for ``num_syllables`` on word tokens.

 .. note::